os-omar/the-mock/README.md

 ### 3) Create a ```server.js``` file

-The-Mock Server is created it using [Express JS](https://expressjs.com/), thus it needs a starting point to run.<br />
+The-Mock Server is created using [Express JS](https://expressjs.com/), thus it needs a starting point to run.<br />
 Inside the root project folder create ```server.js``` file:
 ```
 // server.js